jeron-diovis/require-package/README.md

 **Default**: `false`

-List of internal package modules, allowed to be `require`d from outside of this package (that is, both from "out-of-package" modules and from inside other packages).
+List of internal package modules, allowed to be `require`'d from outside of this package (that is, both from "out-of-package" modules and from inside other packages).

 By default, nothing is available - only main file can be loaded.